 Implementing all of the above can be tricky and quite technical.

-iubenda’s Internal Privacy Management Solution comes in very handy as it greatly simplifies the technical process of creating and maintaining your records of processing activities.
+iubenda’s Register of Data Processing Activities comes in very handy as it greatly simplifies the technical process of creating and maintaining your records of processing activities.
 Check it out!